swiftlang/swift/docs/proposals/ValueSemantics.rst

 its value must be copied before each mutation, which is tedious and error-prone.
-Its public mutating interface must be in terms of free functions (not methods), so that the original reference value can be passed `[byref]` and overwritten.
+Its public mutating interface must be in terms of free functions (not methods), so that the original reference value can be passed `[inout]` and overwritten.
 Since there's no user access to the reference count, we can't determine that we hold the only reference to the value, so we can't optimize copy-on-write, even in single-threaded programs.
 In multi-threaded programs, where each mutation implies